saylordotorg/course_rwm102/Unit10.md

+---
+layout: default
+title: "RWM102: Algebra"
+course_description: "This course discusses how to use algebra for a variety of everyday tasks, such as calculate change without specifying how much money is to be spent on a purchase, analyzing relationships by graphing, and describing real-world situations in business, accounting, and science."
+next: ../../../
+previous: ../Unit09
+---
 **Unit 10: Final Exam** <span id="10"></span>
 -   **Final Exam: The Saylor Foundation’s “RWM102 Final Exam”**
     Link: The Saylor Foundation’s [“RWM102 Final